0chain/rclone_zus/README.md

     rclone mkdir myZus:<path>/<new_directory_name>

-Example (This example shows new directory name as "newDirectory")
+Example: create new direcotry in the root (This example shows new directory name as "newDirectory")

     rclone mkdir myZus:/newDirectory